Polygence blog / Research Opportunities and Ideas

 Examples of Fashion Passion Projects Completed by Polygence Students

 In addition to Lydia’s project mentioned above, other Polygence students have completed passion projects related to fashion.
-We’ll highlight two of their fashion research projects here:
+We’ll highlight a few more of their fashion research projects here:

 • Sianna created a fashion magazine that showcased 10 unique dresses for different social occasions.
-For each dress, Sianna created a sketch of the dress and pictures of the fabrics that you could use to make it.
+For each dress, Sianna created a sketch and pictures of the fabrics that could be used to make it.

 Design YOUR Fashion Passion Project